harta55/EnTAP/docs/source/installation.rst

 Pipeline Software
 ------------------
 EnTAP leverages several software distributions within the pipeline to provide the best quality annotations.
 Not all of the software is required, but it is suggested.
 However, similarity searching and orthologous group assignment should not be skipped.
+The packages used (and their tested versions) can be seen below.
+This is not to say that newer versions will not be compatible, however they have not been tested yet with EnTAP.

 .. note:: If the software is already installed on your system, this stage can be skipped

 Software:
-    * RSEM_ (Expression Filtering with alignment file)
+    * RSEM_ (Expression Filtering with alignment file): version 1.3.0
-    * GeneMarkS-T_ (Frame Selection)
+    * GeneMarkS-T_ (Frame Selection): version 5.1
-    * DIAMOND_ (Similarity Search)
+    * DIAMOND_ (Similarity Search): version 0.8.31
-    * EggNOG-Emapper_ (Orthologous Group Assignment)
+    * EggNOG-Emapper_ (Orthologous Group Assignment): version 0.7.4.1-beta

 If you have downloaded the full repository from the GitLab page, each of these (with the exception of GeneMarkS-T) are contained within the /libs directory.
 GeneMarkS-T must be acquired from the website linked previously due to licensing (free for academic use).

-RSEM and DIAMOND both require compilation from source code while EggNOG-Emapper does not.
+RSEM and DIAMOND both require compilation from source code while EggNOG-Emapper or GeneMarkS-T does not.
 To compile these, run the script within the main directory:

 .. code-block :: bash